Bathstore: History

+In June 2003, the company was acquired for an undisclosed sum by Wolseley, a distributor of plumbing supplies and building materials.

-It launched its first television advertising campaign in December 2006.
+Bathstore launched its first television advertising campaign in December 2006.
 In November 2007, its television advertisements used CGI technology for the first time, incorporating water animation to bring life and movement to the products being showcased.
 These advertisements were voiced by the star from Spooks and Cold Feet, Hermione Norris.